NREL/OpenStudio-HPXML/docs/source/hpxml_generation.rst

 If ``IntegratedModifiedEnergyFactor`` is provided, ``IntegratedModifiedEnergyFactor`` will be converted into ``ModifiedEnergyFactor`` using the equation :eq:`cw_mef`.
 This equation is based on ANSI/RESNET 301-2004.

-.. math:: Modified Energy Factor = 0.503 + 0.95 * Integrated Modified EnergyFactor
+.. math:: Modified Energy Factor = 0.503 + 0.95 \cdot Integrated Modified EnergyFactor
   :label: cw_mef

 If neither ``ModifiedEnergyFactor`` nor ``IntegratedModifiedEnergyFactor`` are provided, the default value of ``IntegratedModifiedEnergyFactor`` will be used in the equation :eq:`cw_mef` to calculate the default ``ModifiedEnergyFactor``.